Pauan/SaltyBetBot/README.md

    However, because it is losing so often, if it bet a large amount then it would be very volatile and it would quickly run out of money.
 So it bets a small amount so that way it will slowly and steadily gain money over time.

-   As you gain more money, it will slowly increase the bet amount, until it reaches a maximum of $32,000.
+   As you gain more money, it will slowly increase the bet amount, until it reaches a maximum of $32,000 per bet.

 * **Q**: Why does the bot only bet $1 in exhibitions?